USA Today: Layout and format

-Book coverage, including reviews and a national sales chart which debuted on October 28, 1994, is seen on Thursdays in Life, with the full A.C.
+Book coverage, including reviews and a bestseller list which debuted on October 28, 1994, is seen on Thursdays in Life, with the full A.C.
 Nielsen television ratings chart printed on Wednesdays or Thursdays, depending on release.
 The paper also publishes the Mediabase survey for several genres of music based on radio airplay on Tuesdays, along with their own chart of the top ten singles in general on Wednesdays.
 Because of the same limitations as its nationalized forecasts, the television page in Life, which provides prime time and late night listings (running from 8:00 p.m. to 12:30 a.m.
 Eastern Time), incorporates boilerplate "Local news" or "Local programming" descriptions to denote time periods in which the five major English language broadcast networks (ABC, NBC, CBS, Fox and The CW) cede airtime to allow their owned and affiliated stations to carry syndicated programs or local newscasts.
 The television page has never carried local scheduling information similar to those in local newspapers.
-Like most national papers, USA Today has no comic strips.
+Like most national papers, USA Today has no comic strips, although certain Gannett newspapers publish comics.

 One of the staples of the News section is "Across the USA", a state-by-state roundup of headlines.
 The summaries consist of paragraph-length Associated Press reports highlighting one story in each state, the District of Columbia, and one U.S. territory.
 Similarly, the "For the Record" page of the Sports section (which features sports scores for the previous four days of league play plus individual non-league events, seasonal league statistics and wagering lines for that day's games) previously featured a rundown of winning numbers from the previous deadline date for all participating state lotteries and individual multi-state lotteries.

 Some traditions have been retained.
 The lead story still appears on the upper-right side of the front page.
 Commentary and political cartoons occupy the last few pages of the News section.
 Stock and mutual fund data are presented in the Money section.
 But USA Today is sufficiently different in aesthetics to be recognized on sight, even in a mix of other newspapers, such as at a newsstand.
 The overall design and layout of USA Today have been described as neo-Victorian.

-On most of the sections' front pages, in the lower left-hand corner, are "USA Today Snapshots" graphs, which offer statistics on lifestyle interests according to the section (for example, a snapshot in "Life" could show how many people tend to watch a certain genre of television show based upon their mood).
-These "Snapshots" graphs employ icons roughly pertaining to the graph's subject (using the example above, the graph's bars could be made up of several TV sets or ended by one).
-Snapshots are loosely based on research by a national institute (with the credited source in fine print below the graph).

 The newspaper also features an occasional magazine supplement called Open Air, which launched on March 7, 2008, and appears several times a year.
 Other advertorials appear throughout the year, mainly on Fridays.